olasson/SDCND-Term1-Project2-TrafficSignClassifier/README.md

 In order to ensure a set range of values the model has to learn, and in turn (hopefully) cause faster optimizer convergence, normalization is applied by `normalize()`.

 ## Models

+This section defines the models used in the project.

+Relevant code: `code/models.py`

 ### VGG16